ZhangTaoK/react-native-marquee-ab/README.md

 ## 1.import

-//这里根据你的实际文件存放路径引入文件
 ```
-import MarqueeHorizontal from './MarqueeHorizontal';
-import MarqueeVertical from './MarqueeVertical';
+import { MarqueeHorizontal,MarqueeVertical } from 'react-native-marquee-ab';
 ```

-npm
-暂不支持

 ## 2.Use
 ```
 import { View, Dimensions } from 'react-native';

-//这里根据你的实际文件存放路径引入文件
-import MarqueeHorizontal from './MarqueeHorizontal';
-import MarqueeVertical from './MarqueeVertical';
+import { MarqueeHorizontal,MarqueeVertical } from 'react-native-marquee-ab';

 ...
     render() {